frontity/frontity-template/README.md

   ![StackBlitz import an existing repository](./readme-images/sb-import-repo.png)

 - Enter the URL of your repository.
-For example: https://github.com/frontity/frontity-template _(you may need to authenticate you GitHub account at this point)_.
+For example: https://github.com/frontity/frontity-template _(you may need to authenticate your GitHub account at this point)_.

   ![StackBlitz repository URL](./readme-images/sb-repo-url.png)